In the app loader, it is possible to customise some apps before they are uploaded. We'll explain how to do that here.

 var text = document.getElementById("mytext").value;

-// send finished app (in addition to contents of metadata.json)
+// send app's info (in addition to the contents of metadata.json)

 sendCustomizedApp({